foxglove/mcap/docs/guides/python/writing-jsonschema.md

 writer.finish()
 ```

-That’s it!
+That's it!
 We now have a valid MCAP file with a single point cloud message.

 ### Inspect your file